 #2 As a Fuel

 The oil in used coffee grounds can be extracted to make biofuel.
 The University of Nevada, conducted research back in 2008 using leftover coffee grounds from Starbucks.
 Using a relatively simple technique they were able to extract the oil from the grounds and then convert this into biodiesel.
-If the entire world’s used coffee was converted like this, its estimate that it would produce 340 millions gallons of biodiesel per a year.
+If the entire world’s used coffee was converted like this, it’s estimated that it would produce 340 million gallons of biodiesel per year.

 Coffee Car – Picture credit: BBC

-The original coffee powered car, nicknamed the ‘Car-puccino’, was built in partnership by Martin Bacon (the inventory) and his team, and the BBC; as part of their ‘Bang Goes the Theory’ show.
-It made the Guinness Book of Records in March 2010 for the longest journey made by a coffee powered car, when it travelling from London to Manchester.
+The original coffee-powered car, nicknamed the ‘Car-puccino’, was built in partnership by Martin Bacon (the inventory) and his team, and the BBC; as part of their ‘Bang Goes the Theory’ show.
+It made the Guinness Book of Records in March 2010 for the longest journey made by a coffee-powered car, when it traveled from London to Manchester.
 Although it did break down a few times on the way!

-Last year a Mark II model was made, by just Bacon and his team, with the aim of setting the land speed record for a coffee powered car.
+Last year a Mark II model was made, by just Bacon and his team, with the aim of setting the land speed record for a coffee-powered car.
 In September 2011, it set a record of 66.5mph!
-They’re now currently building Mark III, with the aim of travelling over 2,000 miles around the UK.
+They’re now currently building Mark III, with the aim of traveling over 2,000 miles around the UK.

-Whilst making your own biofuel or coffee powered car might be beyond your expertise to create, there is a simpler way to convert spend coffee grounds to fuel: coffee logs.
+Whilst making your own biofuel or coffee-powered car might be beyond your expertise to create, there is a simpler way to convert spent coffee grounds to fuel: coffee logs.
 Coffee logs can be used on open fires or in a log burner to help heat your home.
 I’m wondering whether they could also be used on the barbeque.
 They might add a unique flavour to your food.
 There are plenty of recipes on the internet on how to make them.

 #3 As a Building Material

 Coffee is now being used as a construction material for furniture.
-A company called Re-Work have developed ‘Curface’ (pronounced surface), a composite material made from used coffee grounds and recycled plastic.
+A company called Re-Work has developed ‘Curface’ (pronounced surface), a composite material made from used coffee grounds and recycled plastic.

 Curface is similar to wood in its uses; it can be sawn and sanded.
 It also comes in flat sheets like MDF or plywood; so it’s ideal for tabletops and worktops.
-Unlike wood though its waterproof, so doesn’t require any further treatment.
+Unlike wood, it is waterproof, so doesn’t require any further treatment.